Orb Weaver Overview

-Identifying an Orb-Weaver Spider
+Identifying an Orb Weaver Spider

-It can be hard to identify an orb-weaver due to the fact that it is one of the most variable in size and appearance of all spider families.
+It can be hard to identify an orb-weaver due to the fact that it is one of the most variables in the size and appearance of all spider families.
 The easiest way to identify an orb-weaver is through its web, which resembles the typical circular spider web depicted in popular culture.
 Orb weavers vary in color, but many of them have brightly colored bodies as well as hairy legs.
 Most orb-weavers are nocturnal, meaning they will only be seen at night, especially when they are constructing their nest.

 Unlike a lot of spiders, orb-weavers are not hunters and use their webs to catch their prey.
 Orb-weavers prefer to feed on insects such as flies, moths, beetles, and more.
 These spiders are most often seen in late summer and fall outside in gardens and yards, often in tree branches, weeds, walls, bushes, and more.
 For the most part, orb-weavers are not considered to be a threat to humans.
 In the rare case a human is bitten by an orb-weaver, they will likely not have any serious symptoms.

-Get Rid of Orb-Weaver Spiders
+Get Rid of Orb Weaver Spiders

 Your Russell’s Pest Control technician will: